Europe

 With all the walking, I recommended a hearty lunch.
 I found this quaint spot after a tip from a local before I left for my trip.

-The Irish pride themselves on their baking heritage so I wanted to try some it’s baked goods, especially scones.
+The Irish pride themselves on their baking heritage, so I wanted to try some of their baked goods, especially scones.
 The Pepper Pot was perfect.

 Inside a multi-level shopping center, the Powerscourt Town Centre offers an interior courtyard.
 On my visit, I found a table for two overlooking this area.

-Since I visited during lunch, I ordered a ham and pear sandwich, made on baked fresh bread.
-It was delighful, some of the best bread I’ve had in a long while.
+Since I visited during lunch, I ordered a ham and pear sandwich, made on freshly baked bread.
+It was delightful, some of the best bread I’ve had in a long while.

 One of the Pepper Pot Cafe employees recommended its Victoria Sponge.
-It was a descendant mix of perfectly baked sponge with indulgent whipped cream with a berry jam.
+It was a delightful mix of perfectly baked sponge, indulgent whipped cream, and berry jam.
 Paired with a cup of tea, it was the perfect lunch dessert.

-I couldn’t possibly eat another thing but wanted to sample its scones.
+I couldn’t possibly eat another thing, but I wanted to sample its scones.
 I got one to go.
 The Pepper Pot Cafe serves coffee and assorted baked goods along with an all-day breakfast.

 From Beaches to Teide to Whales: Best Things to Do in Tenerife Spain